rsanchez/Deep/README.md

         return Response::json($entries);
     });

+If you are using a table prefix for your database tables (EE uses `exp_` by default, so you most likely are), make sure to set the prefix in Laravel's `app/config/database.php`

 ## Using the Phar archive for easier distribution

 You can build a Phar archive as an alternative installation method.
 The best way to package Deep with your custom distributed add-on is to use the Phar archive, since EE doesn't natively support compser installation out of the box.